Cryptocurrency has been trending recently and as a result, it has attracted the attention of many investors.

 - Blockchain: This refers to a type of digital database for recording cryptocurrency transactions.
 The data gets stored in blocks or groups.

 New blocks or groups are created to continually serve as previous block extensions.
 This action

 eventually forms a chain.
-Each blockchain can be used to store up an ever-increasing amount of transaction data for specific cryptocurrencies.
+Each blockchain can be used to store an ever-increasing amount of transaction data for specific cryptocurrencies.

 - Bitcoin: The original cryptocurrency.
 Bitcoins are still widely recognized today.

 - Wallet: This is where crypto holders get to store their digital currency.